 - Work will be complicated and necessitate challenging alternatives.

-- There is a likelihood that someone will be exposed to unacceptable risk of injury caused by an accident or fire.
+- There is a likelihood that someone will be exposed to unacceptable risk of injury caused by an accident, fire, drainage problems or problems with building performance.

-- There is an unacceptable risk of damage or loss of use due to structural failure.
+- There is an unacceptable risk of damage or loss due to structural failure, drainage problems or problems with building performance.

-A contractor that wants to maintain or obtain a AA technical rating must meet the three following criteria:
+A contractor that wants to maintain or obtain an AA technical rating must meet the following three criteria:

 - Demonstrate that at least one best practice has been applied for each project inspected